aatmunbaxi/site/content/math/quantum_comp_and_modular_categories.md

 At each slice of time, the position of anyons in flatland correspond to points in a plane.
 As we progress time, the trajectories of the anyons trace out paths akin to strands of string.
-The strings cannot cross through each other, as this would mean the particles &ldquo;collide&rdquo; at some point in time.
+The strings cannot cross through each other, as this would mean the particles "collide" at some point in time.
 Figure [2](#figure--braids) illustrates this phenomenon, with the arrow indicating the passage of time.

 Mathematically, the collection of all these trajectories for some fixed \\( n \\) particles--disallowing the strands doubling back--form a group under composition: it is the **braid group on \\( n \\) strands**, denoted \\( \mathcal{B}\_n \\).